Formula 1 Fuel: What Fuel Do F1 Cars Use?

 Rather than being calculated in litres or gallons, how much fuel an F1 car uses is calculated in weight.
 As of 2019, the regulations stated that a car could use up to 110kg (242 pounds) of fuel per race.

-Another change that was introduced for 2020 is cars are now only allowed to have 250ml of fuel outside of the fuel cell (the Formula 1 fuel tank is actually one single piece of rubber, referred to as a bladder) which is down from two litres in 2019.
+Another change that was introduced in 2020 is that cars are now only allowed to have 250ml of fuel outside of the fuel cell (the Formula 1 fuel tank is actually one single piece of rubber, referred to as a bladder), which is down from two litres in 2019.

 Do F1 cars refuel?